ppotturi/adp-documentation/docs/How-to-guides/how-to-create-a-platform-service.md

 - [Onboarded delivery project on to ADP](../Getting-Started/onboarding-a-delivery-project.md).
 - Active user on the ADP Portal with admin permissions for the delivery project on the ADP portal.
 - With your chosen ADO project you will need to ensure that the `ADP Platform Service Account` is the correct permissions for scaffolding.
 These permissions are, Project, Build, and Endpoint Administrator.
+Read & Manage Environments

 ## Overview